-Consult with your veterinarian about how to best to protect your puppy in the bug wars.
-Some products only are available by prescription.
-If you choose an over-the-counter product, look at the label and follow product instructions to ensure the health and safety of your pets.
+Consult with your veterinarian about how to best protect your puppy in the battle against fleas.
+The most effective products are available only by prescription.
+If you choose an over-the-counter product, examine the label carefully and strictly follow product instructions to ensure the health and safety of your pets.